Raya679/gsoc/docs/codebase.md

 - During the development of the Neurobagel query tool AI, we focused on ensuring the application’s reliability and accuracy through comprehensive testing.
 - We utilized [Pytest](https://docs.pytest.org/en/stable/) to verify various components, including API interaction, data extraction, and validation functions.

+## Continuous Integration
+- I had also implemented a Continuous Integration (CI) workflow for our GitHub repository that automates testing, linting, and spell-checking.
+- This setup includes running tests and generating coverage reports, enforcing code style with linting tools, and checking for spelling errors.
+- By automating these processes, we ensure that code quality is maintained, errors are detected early, and our codebase remains reliable and consistent.

 ## Dockerization
 - In the next phase of the Neurobagel query tool AI project, I focused on containerizing the tool to improve deployment and scalability.
 - I used Docker to create a portable environment, starting with a base image from Ollama that included their LLM infrastructure.